sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step04.md

 ## Tokenization

 As we have shown in the previous section, sometimes we need to work at the level of a sentence and not use a full document as the input string.
-Tokeniza- tion is a Natural Language Processing (NLP) task that aims at identifying boundaries in the text to fragment it into basic units called tokens.
+Tokenization is a Natural Language Processing (NLP) task that aims at identifying boundaries in the text to fragment it into basic units called tokens.
 These tokens can be sentences, phrases, multi-word expressions, or words.